TYPO3/get.typo3.org/README.md

 Changes and commits are made in the first place to the branch `develop` which will be deployed to development and staging site see later.
-Please create pull request always to this branch and not directly to `master`.
+Please create pull request always to this branch and not directly to `production`.
 Every commit is checked by our continous integration workflow on Github to ensure no breaking changes e.g. in the API.

-After a pull request is merged it gets automatically deployed and more manual checks and tests can be done before cherry picking the commit to the `master` branch which is deployed then to the production site.
+After a pull request is merged it gets automatically deployed and more manual checks and tests can be done before cherry picking the commit to the `production` branch which is deployed then to the production site.

 ### API Development Access